cmsc240-f23/cmsc240-f23.github.io/lectures/lecture11.md

 ```c++
 cerr << "x == " << x << ", y == " << y << '\n';
 ```

-#### Debugging: Sanity Checks
-* When you write the program, insert some checks (“sanity checks”) that variables have “reasonable values”
+* When you write the program, insert some checks that variables have “reasonable values”
 * Design these checks so that some can be left in the program even after you believe it to be correct
 * It’s almost always better for a program to stop than to give wrong results

 #### Debugging: Beginnings and Ends